hugesuccessllc/hugesuccessllc.github.io/_posts/2024-07-04-podsothoth-live-show.markdown

 categories: podcast
 permalink: /necro2024/
 ---
-Well, we just secured a venue and time slot for our next live show, "Fungi from Yuggoth," at the historic Black Box Theater, **Thursday, August 15, 2024!** Hot dog!
-Kick off your weekend of weird fiction and Lovecraftian fandom with us!
+Well, we secured a venue and time slot for our next live show, "Fungi from Yuggoth," at the historic Black Box Theater, **Thursday, August 15, 2024!** Hot dog!
+Dust off your time traveling apparatus and kick off your weekend of weird fiction and Lovecraftian fandom with us!

 <!-- I really have to fix this DNS nonsense -->